-As I didn’t know better at the time, I allowed her to be handed over way too young – just 5 weeks old – so she was poorly socialised to other dogs and was a nightmare to mate.
+As I didn’t know better at the time, I allowed her to be handed over way too young – just 5 weeks old – so she was poorly socialized to other dogs and was a nightmare to mate.
 However, I persevered and gradually expanded to two girls and a boy which suited my then suburban environment.
-To be sure they get the early socialisation they need to be great dogs I prefer to start with puppies.
-However my current boy, Jet, was a two year old rescue, and has turned out to be a fantastic stud boy who has lovely babies with beautiful temperaments.
+To be sure they get the early socialization they need to be great dogs I prefer to start with puppies.
+However, my current boy, Jet, was a two-year-old rescue and has turned out to be a fantastic stud boy who has lovely babies with beautiful temperaments.
 When I choose a new stud dog, I look for a pedigree free of inbreeding (or line breeding – same thing), and if that’s fine, try to get a puppy from as large a litter as possible.
-Fertility, litter size and longevity are all good indicators of vigour in a line, strengths I want to perpetuate in my own lines.
+Fertility, litter size, and longevity are all good indicators of vigor in a line, strengths I want to perpetuate in my own lines.

 Q: Dr Meg Howe, do you see dog breeding as a business, a hobby or both?